 On this International Women’s Day we wanted to take pause and think about the incredible woman behind the scenes at Le Vieux Pin.
 From office managers, to accounting, to social media we have inspiring women across many departments in this company.

-We should mention Michelle, Cherrie, Dee, and Marie-Pier, but this year we aim to honour our fearless leader, Severine Pinte.
+We should mention Michelle, Cherrie, Dee, Nicole, Ceilidh, Dela and Marie-Pier, but this year we aim to honour our fearless leader, Severine Pinte.

 Passing the torch along to the next generation is equally as important.
-Sev has been working diligently with the Tuc-el-Nuit Elementary School to give the children a sense of the importance of the wine industry to the local economy and the diversity of the industry from elements of biology, chemistry, mathematics, business, history, and geography.
+Sev worked diligently (few years ago) with the Tuc-el-Nuit Elementary School when her own daughter was attending it, to give the children a sense of the importance of the wine industry to the local economy and the diversity of the industry from elements of biology, chemistry, mathematics, business, history, and geography.
 The goal being to inspire the next generation to take on these challenges.
 She will be the first one to joke that females have a competitive advantage being natural organizers and preaching that winemaking takes a LOT of organization!
 Lucky for us, she is very organized.

 She will also comment that the female sense of taste is calibrated differently and because of that, she is able to detect the smallest increments of potential faults or very pleasing characteristics in a sample of wine.
 Some would say that is one of the perks of the job to taste all of the hard work, but tasting wine all day is exhausting.